abhinavrau/cloud-grocy/README.md

 1. Register the Public IP address of the EC2 instance with DuckDNS.
 1. Run nginx and grocy as docker containers provided by the [grocy-docker](https://github.com/grocy/grocy-docker) project
 1. Generate free SSL certificates using LetsEncrypt and install it.
 Also does auto renewal.

+On completion, the script will output:
+* The URL of the grocy server
+* The public IP address of the EC2 t2.micro instance running grocy.
+* The SSH key for the EC2 t2.micro instance

 ## Backups